NewsLocal News

-NASA’s Artemis II Space Launch System rocket and the Orion spacecraft are currently sitting on the launch pad at Kennedy Space Center in Florida, preparing for a scheduled liftoff on Wednesday evening.
+NASA’s Artemis II Space Launch System rocket and Orion spacecraft are currently sitting on the launch pad at Kennedy Space Center in Florida, preparing for a possible liftoff on Wednesday evening.

 Meteorologist Greg Dee breaks down everything you need to know about the launch, from liftoff to its path around the moon, and even how the launch could affect traffic in the Tampa Bay area.